 What Changed

-Inadequate verification of investment decision legality, such as compliance with prospectus limits on debt security ratings, derivative types, and
+- Inadequate verification of investment decision legality, such as compliance with prospectus limits on debt security ratings, derivative types, and the 10% single-issuer bond exposure cap.

 Key Dates

-17 December 2025 - AMF Enforcement Committee decision date: €3.5M fine and warning imposed on CACEIS Bank.
+- AMF Enforcement Committee decision date: €3.5M fine and warning imposed on CACEIS Bank

 Compliance Impact